 Furthermore, your data is protected.
-Because your data is stored in a secure data center rather than your server room, power outages have no effect on the cloud.
+Because your data is stored in a secure data center rather than your server room, power outages do not affect the cloud.

-How DataPillar is using cloud-based software development to help businesses to manage their data:
+5 – How DataPillar is using cloud-based software development to help businesses manage their data?